VadaPavMan/Android-Debloater/README.md

 - Use this script at your own risk.
 - Uninstalling system apps may cause instability or remove features.
 Make sure to research which apps are safe to uninstall.

----

-Feel free to customize this description to match the tone and style of your project!
-If you need help refining it further, let me know. 😊